Chesterfield in Cheshire County, New Hampshire — The American Northeast (New England)

 Erected by New Hampshire Division of Historical Resources.
 (Marker Number 095.)

 Location.
 42° 53.21′ N, 72° 28.253′ W. Marker is in Chesterfield, New Hampshire, in Cheshire County.
 Marker is on Local Route 63 0.1 miles north of Old Chesterfield Road, on the right when traveling north.
-Touch for map.
-Marker is located directly in front of the Chesterfield School.
+Marker is located directly in front of Touch for map.
 Marker is at or near this postal address: 504 Route 63, Chesterfield NH 03443, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-First Methodist Meeting Place In New Hampshire (approx. 1.1 miles away); Pierce Shops (approx. 2.9 miles away); Site of First House in Chesterfield Naulahka (approx. 4½ miles away in Vermont); Brattleboro Veterans Monument (approx. 4.9 miles away in Vermont); Brattleboro Civil War Monument (approx. 5 miles away in Vermont); The First Building of the Centre Congregational Church (approx. 5 miles away in Vermont); Estey Organ Company (approx. 5½ miles away in Vermont).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+First Methodist Meeting Place In New Hampshire (approx. 1.1 miles away); Pierce Shops (approx. 2.9 miles away); Site of First House in Chesterfield (approx. 3½ miles away); Naulahka (approx. 4½ miles away in Vermont); Brattleboro Veterans Monument (approx. 4.9 miles away in Vermont); Brattleboro Civil War Monument (approx. 5 miles away in Vermont); Memorial Tree (approx. 5 miles away in Vermont); Centre Congregational Church (approx. 5 miles away in Vermont).
 Touch for a list and map of all markers in Chesterfield.